Jerry Rosburg

-Jerry Rosburg (born November 24, 1955) is an American football coach, who most recently served as the interim head coach for the Denver Broncos of the National Football League (NFL).
+Jerry Rosburg (born November 24, 1955) is an American football coach.
+He was the interim head coach for the Denver Broncos of the National Football League (NFL) in 2022.
 In 2008, he was hired as assistant head coach/special teams coach for the Baltimore Ravens of the NFL.
 He was part of the Ravens' coaching staff on the team that won Super Bowl XLVII.

 Early life and playing career

 He graduated from Fairmont High School in 1974.
 He then attended North Dakota State University where he played linebacker for the Bison, he graduated in 1978.
 As a linebacker, Rosburg was named as an All-American selection in 1978.

 Coaching career

 Early years

 In 1979, he became an assistant at Shanley High School.
 In 1981, he became a graduate assistant coach at Northern Michigan, receiving his master's degree in 1983.
 He continued at Northern Michigan until taking a position as the linebackers coach at Western Michigan in 1987.
 In 1992, he moved from Western Michigan to Cincinnati as the linebackers coach.
 In 1996, he became the secondary coach at Minnesota.
 In 1997, he moved to Boston College to become the secondary coach.
 In 1999, he became the outside linebackers and special teams coach at Notre Dame, the team would make the Fiesta Bowl in 2000.